sandialabs/OWENS.jl/docs/src/setup.md

 You can visualize the output vtk/vtu/pvd paraview files with paraview, install paraview via
     apt-get -y install paraview

-or you can run it more interactively by starting the repl
+You can also run julia more interactively and maintain variables in scope for inspections etc if you don't have an ide set up (but be careful of assuming a variable was cleared when it wasn't!) by starting the repl and essentially copying and pasing the run script via

     julia